erkghlerngm44/r-anime-soulmate-finder/README.md

     # Or using a submission as the source of comments
     $ soulmate_finder.py MAL_USERNAME --submission SUBMISSION_ID

+Optional flags

-    # Search the comment body for a MAL link if the user has no flair
+    # Search the comment body for a MAL link if the user has no flair.
+See Example 2
     $ soulmate_finder.py MAL_USERNAME --submission SUBMISSION_ID --search-comment-body

+    # Be more verbose.
+Best to use this with --stream
+    $ soulmate_finder.py MAL_USERNAME --stream --verbose

 ### For the crazy, insane people:
 Importing the script and manually configuring it.